dropbox/nsot/vagrant-files/debian/README.rst

 NSOT Vagrant Test Server Instructions
 =====================================

-1. Download and install this README and associated Vagrantfile to location where you'd like NSOT to run
-(5-10 minutes on a fast connection)
+1. Download and install this README and associated Vagrantfile to location where you'd like it to run (5-10 minutes on a fast connection).

 ----------

 2. Provision the virtual machine
 Open a command prompt, and run the following:
 (5-10 minutes on a fast connection)::

     $ cd /{Location of your Vagrantfile}
     $ vagrant up

 This will build a new Vagrant box, configure the server, update it, add software, fix dependencies, ``pip install nsot``, add demo fixtures, and